Metal Properties: Strength

 Note that at certain points there are changes in the relationship between the amount of stress and the resulting degree of strain:

-• The next phase is plastic deformation.
-When the line starts to curve after point 3, the material will not return to its original shape.
 Elastic deformation is expected to some degree in all metal parts, but plastic deformation often leads to part failure.
-That's one of the reasons strength is so important to our cast and machined metal parts.
+That's why understanding the point of plastic deformation, and the point at which the plastic deformation ultimately results in a complete part failure is so important to cast and machined parts.

 How to Measure Yield Strength